nelialanets/car_app/README.md

  ## Get Started

-The live version of this app can be viewed here.
+The live version of this app can be viewed here:

 https://car-app-living.herokuapp.com/cars/